 After Benefits Administration has processed the enrollment change application form, a COBRA letter usually generates within 2-3 business days.
 It is mailed in the ex-spouse’s name to the address of the employee.
 The employee is responsible for getting the COBRA letter to the ex-spouse.
 If the ex-spouse does not receive the COBRA letter, he or she may contact Benefits Administration at 615-741-3590 or 800-253-9981 and select option four for COBRA and request another copy to be mailed to the ex-spouse’s current address.

 The ex-spouse can enroll in COBRA for up to 36 months.
-If the ex-spouse does not wish to stay on the COBRA benefits for up to 36 months, the State will allow the ex-spouse to cancel the COBRA “current”.
-This means if an ex-spouse wants to cancel COBRA as of August 1st, he or she would have to notify Benefits Administration no later than 7/31.
-If notified on 8/3 BA could not cancel it retroactively to 8/1, it would end on 8/31.
+If the ex-spouse does not wish to stay on the COBRA benefits for up to 36 months, the State will allow the ex-spouse to cancel the COBRA “current.”
+This means if an ex-spouse wants to cancel COBRA as of August 1, he or she would have to notify Benefits Administration no later than July 31.
+If notified on August 3, BA could not cancel it retroactively to August 1.
+It would end on August 31.

 The State does not allow a retroactive cancellation and does not pro-rate premiums.
 A written request to cancel COBRA must be dated and post-marked no later than the last day of the month for the next month’s cancel date and be sent to: Benefits Administration, 1900 WRS Tennessee Tower, 312 Rosa L. Parks Avenue, Nashville, TN 37243.
 A request to cancel COBRA may also be submitted through Zendesk and must be submitted no later than the last day of the month for the next month’s cancel date.